JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 #### Quick creation of module components

-*IntelliJ IDEA* suggests a simplified way of creating module components, with all the required infrastructure.
+*IntelliJ IDEA* suggests a simplified way to create module components, with all the required infrastructure.
-The IDEA interface will help you declare the module component's implementation class and automatically makes appropriate changes to the <module-components> section of the plugin.xml file.
+The IDEA interface will help you declare the module component's implementation class, and will automatically make appropriate changes to the <module-components> section of the plugin.xml file.

 *To create and register a module component*

-* In your project, on the context menu of the destination package click *New* or press *ALT + INSERT*.
+* In your project, open the context menu of the destination package and click *New* (or press *ALT + INSERT*).
-* On the *New* menu, click *Module Component*.
+* In the *New* menu, click *Module Component*.
 * In the *New Module Component* dialog box that opens, enter the module component name, and then click *OK*.

-*IntelliJ IDEA* generates a new Java class that implements the [ModuleComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/module/ModuleComponent.java) interface, registers the newly created component in the [plugin.xml]() file, adds a node to the module tree view, and opens the created application component class file in the editor.
+*IntelliJ IDEA* will generate a new Java class that implements the [ModuleComponent](https://github.com/JetBrains/intellij-community/blob/master/platform/core-api/src/com/intellij/openapi/module/ModuleComponent.java) interface; register the newly created component in the [plugin.xml]() file; add a node to the module tree view; and open the created application component class file in the editor.

 ### Persisting State of Components